tfausak/tfausak.github.io/_posts/2017-11-15-2017-state-of-haskell-survey-results.md

 *Download this image as an [SVG](/static/images/2017/11/15/chart-use-haskell.svg) or a [PNG](/static/images/2017/11/15/chart-use-haskell.png).*

+Not surprisingly, most of the responders use Haskell.
+Although the survey mainly targeted Haskell users,
+I am grateful to the non-users who responded.
+Hopefully some of you will consider using Haskell again!

 <h2 name="question-3"><a href="#question-3">3</a>: If you stopped using Haskell, how long did you use it before you stopped?</h2>

 ![](/static/images/2017/11/15/chart-stopped-after.svg)

 *Download this image as an [SVG](/static/images/2017/11/15/chart-stopped-after.svg) or a [PNG](/static/images/2017/11/15/chart-stopped-after.png).*

+Most people used Haskell for a significant amount of time before stopping.
+Haskell has a reputation for being hard to learn.
+I think this data supports that reputation.
+Even if you've been using it for a year, you might still give up on Haskell because it's too hard or simply not worth it.

 <h2 name="question-4"><a href="#question-4">4</a>: If you stopped using Haskell, why did you stop?</h2>